Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 [SimpleSpriteRenderComponent.cpp](../../Learning2DEngine/Learning2DEngine/Render/SimpleSpriteRenderComponent.cpp)

 ### Description:
-It can render a sprite with color and texture.
+It is for render a sprite with color and texture.
 It uses `SimpleSpriteRenderer` for rendering.
 It is recommand, when the developer knows, the object has just a couple instances in a layer.
 It uses static variables to count how many GameObject initialized it.